HealthByRo/universal_notifications/README.rst

     ]).send()

 Attachements parameter has to be a list of `(filename, content, mime_type)` triples.
+The **categories** field is optional, it can be used with `django-sendgrid <https://github.com/sklarsa/django-sendgrid-v5>`_ to enable metrics by category.

 Settings
     * UNIVERSAL_NOTIFICATIONS_IS_SECURE (bool, default: False) - set https protocol and `is_secure` variable